-13. The Strategy, in describing how the "principal objective" should be met, sets out a Central Obligation, that "relevant persons must, in the exercise of their relevant functions, take the steps necessary to secure that the maximum value of economically recoverable petroleum is recovered from the strata beneath relevant UK waters" together with a number of Supporting Obligations and Required Actions and Behaviours - all of which are legally binding on the OGA and industry.
+14. The Strategy, in describing how the "principal objective" should be met, sets out a Central Obligation, that "relevant persons must, in the exercise of their relevant activities, take the steps necessary to secure that the maximum value of economically recoverable petroleum is recovered from the strata beneath relevant UK waters; and in doing so, take appropriate steps to assist the Secretary of State in meeting the net zero target, including by reducing as far as reasonable in the circumstances greenhouse gas emissions from sources such as flaring and venting and power generation, and supporting carbon capture and storage projects" together with a number of Supporting Obligations and Required Actions and Behaviours - all of which are legally binding on the OGA and industry.
 The Strategy also contains Safeguards, subject to which the obligations must be read.

-14. Paragraphs 10 to 12 of the Strategy set out the Supporting Obligations regarding exploration activities.
+15. Paragraphs 5 to 7 of the Strategy set out the Supporting Obligations regarding exploration activities.
 In relation to an obligation to carry out a work programme:

-- paragraph 11 states that, "the licensee of an offshore licence who has made a firm commitment to carry out a work programme in respect of that licence must not relinquish the licence without first having completed the work programme as set out in the licence"; and - paragraph 12 states that, "where the obligation in paragraph 11 does not apply because paragraph 3 (a safeguard) applies the licensee must carry out a work programme of the same or a similar nature to the one set out in the licence or such other work programme as the licensee may agree with the OGA enables the Central Obligation to be met".
+- paragraph 6 states that, "the licensee of an offshore licence who has made a firm commitment to carry out a work programme in respect of that licence must not surrender the licence or allow it to expire without first having completed the work programme as set out in the licence"; and - paragraph 7 states that, "where the obligation in paragraph 6 does not apply because paragraph 33 applies the licensee must inform the OGA as soon as it becomes aware that this is the case; and carry out a work programme of the same or a similar nature to the one set out in the licence or such other work programme as the licensee may agree with the OGA enables the Central Obligation to be met".

-15. These obligations are subject to the Safeguards, including paragraph 3 which states: "no obligation imposed by or under this Strategy requires any person to make an investment or fund activity (including existing activities) where they will not make a satisfactory expected commercial return on that investment or activity".
+16. These obligations are subject to the Safeguards, including paragraph 33 which states: "no obligation imposed by or under this Strategy requires any person to make an investment or fund activity (including existing activities) where they will not make a satisfactory expected commercial return on that investment or activity".